 The theoretical framework of statistical physics and nonlinear dynamics already offers valuable tools, yet we are still far away from a general understanding of the complex spatiotemporal dynamics of non-equilibrium systems and their emergent macroscopic properties.
 It is, thus, necessary to identify and develop further diagnostics and concepts that reflect the specific aspects of systems far from equilibrium.
 The pivotal goal of my interdisciplinary research program is to identify universal and emergent properties and patterns of non-equilibrium systems and to understand their origin, their stability and the self-organization processes leading to them.

-My current research is supported by NSERC, MITACS (now mprime), The Alberta Ingenuity Fund (now Alberta Innovates - Technology Futures), the Alexander von Humboldt Foundation, the German Academic Exchange Service (DAAD) and the Dean of Science at the University of Calgary.
+My current research is supported by NSERC (including the Discovery Accelerator Supplements program), MITACS (now mprime), The Alberta Ingenuity Fund (now Alberta Innovates - Technology Futures), the Alexander von Humboldt Foundation, the German Academic Exchange Service (DAAD) and the Eyes High Initiative at the University of Calgary.